aymericdamien/TensorFlow-Examples/README.md

 # TensorFlow Examples
 Code examples for some popular machine learning algorithms, using TensorFlow library.
 This tutorial is designed to easily dive into TensorFlow, through examples.
 It includes both notebook and code with explanations.

-### Notice:
-[TFLearn](https://github.com/tflearn/tflearn) is a library that provides a simplified interface for TensorFlow.
-It was designed to speed-up experimentations.
-You can have a look, there are many other [examples](https://github.com/tflearn/tflearn/tree/master/examples) and [pre-built operations](http://tflearn.org/doc_index/#api).

 ## Tutorial index

 #### 1 - Introduction